 If you want to get luckier in life, realize that success is mostly luck.
 I live by the mantra, “Never fail due to a lack of effort because hard work requires no skill.”

 It’s a reminder to STOP making excuses when something seems too daunting to tackle.
 There’ve been too many instances when I didn’t start something because I felt I lacked the skills necessary to succeed.
 I’ve regretted each non-action.

-For example, I postponed starting Financial Samurai until 2009, three years after first contemplating the idea, because I didn’t know whether or not I could write anything insightful.
-I also didn’t know how to start a website, despite the easy availability of free instruction.
+For example, I postponed starting Financial Samurai until 2009, three years after first contemplating the idea.
+I didn’t know whether or not I could write anything insightful.
+In addition, I also didn’t know how to start a website, despite the easy availability of free instruction.
 The delay cost me over a million bucks.

 For those of you who want more luck, I strongly believe the more you attribute any success you have to luck and mean it, the more luck will come your way.
 Why?
 Because you won’t take your luck for granted.
 Gratitude is what will keep propelling you forward.
 Let me explain by strolling down luck lane.